topkecleon/telegram-bot-bash/doc/7_develop.md

 - delete all modules you do not need from 'modules', e.g. 'modules/inline.sh' if you don't use inline queries
 - delete not needed standard commands and messages from 'commands.sh'
-- delete not neede commands and functions from 'mycommands.sh'
+- delete not needed commands and functions from 'mycommands.sh'
 - run ```dev/make-standalone.sh``` to create a a stripped down version of your bo

 Now have a look at the directory 'standalone', here you find the files 'bashbot.sh' and 'commands.sh' containing everything to run your bot.